MAVRICK-1/IYP_Lib/README.md

 ### 1. Simplified Querying
 - Execute Cypher queries with minimal code and configuration.
-- Retrieve and Returns Pandas DataFrame Object . which can use for Data Exploring, Data Selection and Indexing , Data Manipulation, Data Cleaning,Data Visualization, Data Transformation,Time Series Analysis,Advance Operation and Integration with Other Libraries
+- Retrieve and Returns Pandas DataFrame Object . which can use for
+    - Data Exploring
+    - Data Selection and Indexing
+    -  Data Manipulation
+    -  Data Cleaning
+    -  Data Visualization
+    -  Data Transformation
+    -  Time Series Analysis
+    -  Advance Operation
+    -  Integration with Other Libraries
 -  Fetch nodes, relationships, and properties effortlessly.

 ### 2. Flexible Output Options
 - Retrieve query results in both JSON .